Two by Four: Review

-This album is a series of duets lead by Marc Johnson, who served with distinction as the bassist in Bill Evans' last trio.
+This album is a series of duets led by Marc Johnson, who served with distinction as the bassist in Bill Evans' last trio.
 Here Two By Four Harmonica player extraordinaire Toots Thielemans joins Johnson for a beautifully strutting take of "Killer Joe," afollowed by an amazingly soft and subtle take of "Spartacus Love Theme" by Alex North, a favorite of Evans that Johnson never got the opportunity to play with him.
 Two By Four song «Goodbye Porkpie Hat» is done with a very effectfull slow arrangement.
 Vibraphonist Gary Burton also appears on three tracks, opened by «Monk's Dream», and with a dreamy take of the melancholy «Gary's Theme» and gorgeous version of Evans' «Time Remembered».
 Pianist Makoto Ozone also appears on three duets, proving to be suitable choice as well, giving an inspired version of Johnsons rather challenging «Miss Teri», Ozone is also up to the rapid-fire, uptempo post-bop «One Finger Snap» by Herbie Hancock.
 Singer Lucy Crane is the widow of Fred Crane, an early teacher and mentor of Johnson, and probably not familiar to the jazz audience, as this was the major label debut.
 She provides spirited vocals on both «Beautyful Love» and «Ain't Misbehaven'».
 Two By Four was one of the best album releases in 1989.